 Take your tape measure and determine the dimensions of the slab.
 Take the length times the width to determine how many square feet of pavers you will need to purchase.
-You should also buy an extra five - 10% for waste.
+You should also buy an extra 5% - 10% to account for waste.

 Make sure that you have the concrete slab clean and ready for installation.
 You should sweep the slab and remove any dirt or dust.

 Go around the edge of the concrete slab and install a border of brick pavers.
 Use liquid nails or another suitable adhesive to make sure that they stick.
 Allow the adhesive to dry before you do anything else around the pavers.
 This outside layer will provide a level of stability for the entire project.
 Since the other pavers will be installed in the sand, it will help keep everything solid once it is installed.

 Using paving sand or mason's sand, you will need to fill the space in the middle of the border.
 Cover the entire concrete space in a thin layer of this sand.
 It should be thick enough that the brick pavers can fit down without being submerged.
 Use your shovel to get the sand into the concrete area and then smooth it out.
 The sand needs to be very smooth and level before you put the pavers in.

 Take the brick pavers and push them into the sand one by one.
 This is the point at which you can create a pattern if you want to add extra flair.
 Since you are installing them into the sand, you can always move them back around if you do not like the first pattern that you come up with.
 Once you put a paver into place, put your level on top of it to make sure that it is level.